yohenthounaojam/hamiltonian/README.md

 # hamiltonian
-This is a Hamiltonian path finder implementation.
+This is a Hamiltonian path finder implementation for a non directed graph.

 ----